-- Prevention Officer Course.
+- First aid courses.

+- Courses on explosive atmospheres.

+- Hazard analysis and critical control points courses.

 - Explosive atmosphere report.

 - Review of hazard assessment.

 - Marking of vehicle transit areas through the factory premises.

 - Marking of fork-lift truck crossings in the packaging section.

 - Installation of new fire alarm and fire drill.

 - Purchase of safety clothing.

-Dairy division:
+Dairy division

-- Assessments of Safety, Hygiene, Ergonomics and Psycho-sociological Hazards and updates after changing working conditions. - Several actions to improve the emergency measures and control the efficiency of the Plan: meetings of the Emergencies Committee, appointment of teams and practice of emergency situations. - Start-up of preventive actions, providing employees with information and Prevention Rules. - Commencement of design of safety manuals for the different jobs. - Investigation of accidents and impairments to health. - Installation of safety systems (life lines) for high working in milk tanks, chemical product tanks and liquid fuel tanks. - Installation, modification and improvement of different working platforms, staircases, etc. to eliminate the risks of falling in different sections and work stations. - Installation of new showers and emergency eye-wash facilities at different locations in the plants. - Extensions and new installations of smoke detectors and emergency lighting. - Installation of safety systems for hygienic control of working atmospheres in sterile rooms.
+- Assessments of safety, hygiene, ergonomics and psycho-sociological hazards and updates after changing working conditions. - Several actions to improve the emergency measures and control the efficiency of the Plan: meetings of the Emergencies Committee, appointment of teams and practice of emergency situations. - Implementation of preventive actions, providing employees with information and Prevention Rules. - Design of safety manuals for the different jobs. - New creation and review of product safety specifications. - Investigation of accidents and impairments to health. - Extensions and new installations of smoke detectors and emergency lighting.